-It is also possible to focus on Chinese Studies within the two-year Research Master’s programme Asian Studies and the one-year East Asian Studies programme.
+Chinese Studies can also be followed as part of the two-year Research Master’s programme Asian Studies and the one-year East Asian Studies programme.
 The two-year Chinese Studies programme has a maximum of 30 places.
-For East Asian Studies and the Research Master’s, there is no restriction on the number of available places.
+East Asian Studies and the Research Master’s have no restriction on the number of available places.

-One of the main objectives of two-year programme Chinese Studies is to enhance Chinese language proficiency.
-We therefore strongly advise native speakers to apply for the Research Master’s programme or the specialisations History, Arts and Culture: or Politics, Society and Economy.
+One of the main objectives of the two-year programme Chinese Studies is to enhance Chinese language proficiency.
+We strongly advise native speakers to apply for the Research Master’s programme or the specialisations History, Arts and Culture or Politics, Society and Economy.